Mark Dixon (gridiron football)

-Mark Keller Dixon (born November 26, 1970) is a former American college and professional football player who was an offensive guard in the National Football League (NFL) for five seasons during the late 1990s and early 2000s.
-He played college football for the University of Virginia, and received All-American honors.
-He began his professional career playing in NFL Europe, then earned starting positions with the Baltimore Stallions and Montreal Alouettes of the Canadian Football League (CFL), and the Miami Dolphins of the NFL.
+Mark Keller Dixon (born November 26, 1970) is an American former professional football player who was an offensive guard in the National Football League (NFL) and Canadian Football League (CFL)) during the late 1990s and early 2000s.
+He played college football for the Virginia Cavaliers, earning consensus All-American honors in 1993.
+He began his professional career playing in NFL Europe, then earned starting positions with the Baltimore Stallions and Montreal Alouettes of the CFL, and the Miami Dolphins of the NFL.

-Early years
+Early life

 Dixon was born in Charlottesville, Virginia.
 He attended Lucy C. Ragsdale High School in Jamestown, North Carolina, where he was a star high school football and basketball player for the Ragsdale Flying Tigers.